Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 If you’ve eaten this before you’ll notice mine is a bit bigger than the norm.
 Yeah, I want a big old pie because it’s just better.
 I didn’t make this buttermilk chess pie to be as flat as a brownie or a bar, I wanted a full-on pie so that’s why it’s so big!

-Now you can absolutely do just that, but I think some fresh berries would be a really nice touch to add to this chess pie.
+- A classic buttermilk chess pie is served with a dash of powdered sugar, and that’s it.
+Now you can do just that, but I think some fresh berries would be a nice touch to add to this chess pie.

 More Dessert Recipes